tinkhamgreg/fproject/README.md

 echo "Hi"
 ~~~~

 What these lines do is call bash from the shell script.
 The echo command will simply print out hi to the screen when executed.
+But, we need to make this shell script executable.
+To do this, run the command

+`chmod +x run_test.sh`

 Next we will push our changes to our github repository.
 But first, we're going to set up our rules in our Docker cloud repository to build images from our Master git branch and our future git tags.
 To do this, we will have to create our docker cloud repository, syn our github repository with it, and then setup our build rule.

 To setup our Docker Cloud Repository, on the docker site click on the "+" sign at the top of the page.
 On that page, put in the repository name, a description, and then click on the github icon under build settings.
 Select your github name from the organization drop down, and then your repository (fproject in this case).
 Scroll down and you will see the "build rules" section.
 There is one already setup for Master Branch, so click on the blue add icon and under source type select "tag", source "/^[0-9.]+$/", and Docker tag "release-{sourceref}".When you complete this, on the next page you should see a "Github Ping" test with a check-mark if completed successfully.
 These build rules are automatically set to create these builds automatically when the commits are pushed to github.